mrjacobbloom/sb3-theme/README.md

 var t = new Sb3Theme();

-// using CSS, style blocks with the class "control" t.css.innerHTML += `
+// using CSS, style blocks with the class "control"
+// (sb3-theme creates a style element for you) t.css.innerHTML += `
 .control > path {
   fill: black;